 Yarra Valley Pest Free Place of Production

-Victoria's Yarra Valley, north-east of Melbourne, is an important production area for a range of fruit crops which are potential hosts of Queensland fruit fly (QFF).
+The Yarra Valley, north-east of Melbourne, is an important production area for a range of fruit crops which are potential hosts of Queensland fruit fly (QFF).

-The Yarra Valley PFPP is managed as individual PFPPs within a buffer area (see map ).
-Currently, only businesses from the strawberry, cherry and rubus industries which are also located within the buffer can participate in the project.
+The Yarra Valley PFPP is managed as individual properties within a buffer area see map .
+All fruit industries that are growing fruit fly host produce within the buffer area can participate in the project.